robertfhillary/s1777309_Supplementary_Material/README.md

-s1777309_Supplementary_Material

-Supplementary Material for Chapters 5-9 of PhD Thesis by Robert Hillary (s1777309).
+Supplementary Material for Chapters 5-9 of PhD Thesis by Robert Hillary.
 All supplementary material is provided for each chapter, along with code for the execution for the relevant study.

-Chapter Details:
+## Chapter Details:
 Chapter 5: Genome and epigenome wide studies of neurological protein biomarkers in the Lothian Birth Cohort 1936

 Chapter 6: Multi-method genome- and epigenome-wide studies of inflammatory protein levels in healthy older adults